 Text of the article Guidelines 6(1) Unless the European Commission agrees or requests otherwise, the beneficiary(ies) shall take all necessary steps to publicise the fact that the European Union has financed or co-financed the action.
-Such measures shall comply with the Communication and Visibility Requirements for European Union External Actions laid down and published by the European Commission, that can be found at: https://ec.europa.eu/international-partnerships/ comm-visibility-requirements_en or with any other guidelines agreed between the European Commission and the beneficiary(ies).
-The general purpose of these Communication and Visibility Requirements is to ensure that any communication on EU-funded external actions is consistent with the Union's values and political priorities and with other EU-related communication activities and events.
+Such measures shall comply with the Communication and Visibility Requirements for European Union External Actions laid down and published by the European Commission, that can be found at: https://ec.europa.eu/international- The general purpose of these Communication and Visibility Requirements is to ensure that any communication on EU-funded external actions is consistent with the Union's values and political priorities and with other EU-related communication activities and events.
 This document describes the partners' legal obligations and the mandatory elements of the communication and visibility measures that must accompany all EU-financed external actions.
-Unless the agreements and contracts concerned explicitly provide otherwise, it therefore constitutes a contractually binding framework applicable to all contracts (including those concluded with subcontractors) that refer to the Requirements, irrespective of the contracting authority.
-The text includes links to accompanying documents that provide additional guidance Beneficiaries must make sure to publicise the fact that the EU has funded the Action.
-Beneficiaries can request a derogation from the visibility obligations in special circumstances and notably in situations where a high profile could put the staff employed in the action at risk.
-Any request for derogation from the visibility obligations listed in Article 6 must be agreed with the contracting authority in the special conditions and included in the communication plan.
-For indirect management: In order to apply a derogation the contracting authority has to obtain the European Commission's prior authorisation.
-This authorisation is generally granted by endorsing the respective contract including the special conditions with the modifications.